LiveNathan/blog/_posts/2025-01-15-what-would-ted-do-outside-in-tdd-nextjs.md

 - [Handling multipart/form-data in Next.js](https://dev.to/mazinashfaq/handling-multipartform-data-in-nextjs-26ea)
 - [formidable on GitHub](https://github.com/node-formidable/formidable)

 ---

-## Final Thoughts

-You can absolutely do TDD in Next.js.
-The principles Ted teaches—prediction, outside-in, IO-Free vs IO-Based—are universal.
-The tools are different, but the workflow translates.

-**Start small.** One IO-Based Playwright test.
-One IO-Based API route test.
-One IO-Free util test.
-Build the muscle memory.
-The TypeScript syntax will become familiar as you write more tests.

-**Trust the process.** When a test fails and you're not sure why, that's *information*.
-When you can't make a test pass without dropping down a layer, that's the *design emerging*.

-**You've got this.** You know TDD.
-You know outside-in.
-You know hexagonal architecture.
-Now you're just learning a new syntax for the same ideas.

-Go write that first test.
-Make it fail.
-Make it pass.
-Repeat.

-What would Ted do?
-Exactly what you're about to do.

----

-*This guide synthesizes research from Ted M. Young's YouTube transcripts, blog posts, and open-source codebases.
+*This guide synthesizes research from Ted M. Young's YouTube transcripts, blog posts, and public codebases.
 All credit for the core methodology goes to Ted.
 Any errors in translation to Next.js are mine. - Nathan*